Access strategies that involve active participation and interactive learning approaches which are most effective when teaching PDHPE

 Whatever techniques are used it is crucial that both briefing and debriefing is carried out.
 Closing a lesson in a positive way is critical when teaching about sensitive issues.
 Discussions need to be summarised.
 Case studies or moral dilemmas should be brought to some point of resolution.

 The digital tool selector provides templates and tools to support the use of ICT for storyboarding, use of video and audio to encourage role play and response to scenarios.

-- may be necessary after activities which could evoke strong emotions, such as discussion of values, personal experiences, unfinished stories, scenarios or case studies
+- may be necessary after activities which could evoke strong emotions, such as discussion of values, personal experiences, unfinished stories or case studies

 - is the processing component of a role play